 With Azure Cosmos DB, you pay for the throughput you provision and the storage you consume on an hourly basis.
-Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database all the time to meet or exceed the Azure Cosmos DB SLA.
+Throughput must be provisioned to ensure that sufficient system resources are available for your Azure Cosmos database all the time.
+You need enough resources to meet or exceed the Azure Cosmos DB SLA.

-You can think of RU/s as the currency for throughput.
-RU/s is a rate-based currency, which abstracts the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.
-The following image shows the request units consumed by different database operations:
+You can think of RUs per second as the currency for throughput.
+RUs per second is a rate-based currency.
+It abstracts the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.
+The following image shows the RUs consumed by different database operations:

 To manage and plan capacity, Azure Cosmos DB ensures that the number of RUs for a given database operation over a given dataset is deterministic.
-You can track the number of RUs that are consumed by any database operation by examining the response header.
-Once you understand the factors that affect request unit charges, and your application's throughput requirements, you can run your application cost-effectively.
+Examine the response header to track the number of RUs that are consumed by any database operation.
+When you understand the factors that affect RU charges and your application's throughput requirements, you can run your application cost effectively.

-While you are billed on an hourly basis, you provision the number of RUs for your application on a per-second basis in increments of 100 RU/s.
-To scale the provisioned throughput for your application, you can increase or decrease the number of RUs (in the increments or decrements of 100 RUs) at any time, either programmatically or by using the Azure portal.
+You're billed on an hourly basis.
+You provision the number of RUs for your application on a per-second basis in increments of 100 RUs per second.
+To scale the provisioned throughput for your application, you can increase or decrease the number of RUs at any time.
+Make your changes in increments or decrements of 100 RUs.
+You can make your changes either programmatically or by using the Azure portal.

 You can provision throughput at two distinct granularities: